karakasEnes/ten_python_oop_projects/README.md

 - To learn better OOP concept buy building apps.

-# What is this repo is about?
+# What is this repo about?

 - This is 10 python projects ( basic, intermediate, advance) to understand better OOP concept, also to build projects.
 - Projects are sorted from basic to advance.